ModelOriented/shapviz/README.md

 Check-out the vignettes for topics like:

-- How to work with other SHAP packages like {fastshap}, {kernelshap} or {treeshap}?
+- Basic use (includes working with other packages and SHAP interactions).
-- SHAP interactions.
 - Multiple models, multi-output models, and subgroup analyses.
 - Plotting geographic effects.
+- Working with Tidymodels.

 ## References